jtc42/tailwind/README.md

 Subnet monitor for Windows, used on Articuno network

 ## Requirements
+Easy-install using requirements.txt (pip) or environment.yml (conda).
+Use -win versions if running on Windows
 * Flask
 ### Windows (for system monitoring with OpenHardwareMonitor)
 * OpenHardwareMonitor